What Films and TV Shows Were Filmed in Tonga?

 5. Pacific Warriors (2015)

 This British documentary looks behind the scenes of Pacific Island rugby teams and their players.
 It explores the backgrounds of rugby players in Tonga, Samoa and Fiji.
-Learn more about the Tongan culture here and in Who are the People of Tonga?
+If you can’t find the show online (we can’t), at least you can learn more about the Tongan culture in The Guide to the Tongan Culture and Traditions.

 6. Somewhere in Tonga (2017)